brettlangdon/forge/README.md

 Sections (basically a map) is formatted as the section name with the section's settings wrapped in brackets.
 `<section> { <key> = <value>; }`

+Comments start with a pound sign `#` and end with a newline.
+A comment can exist on the same line as settings/sections, but the comment must end the line.

 ## Data types